tweag/python-monorepo-example/2019-06-10-codestatistics.md

 A part of this code is quite repetetive and usually found at the beginning of your source files:
 `import` statements (or your language's equivalent of them) which add additional functionality from standard or third-party libraries.
 If you're programming in Haskell, you probably also add several extensions to the Haskell language by using `LANGUAGE` pragmas.
-You are not alone - everyone else is doing it, but... how often, really?
+You are not alone - everyone else is doing it, but... how much, really?
 Which packages are imported most?
 And are there differences between programming languages?
 In this blog post, we explore these questions using data sets of Python and Haskell code.